Happy Feet: Pre-production

+Technology

-The animation is invested heavily in motion capture technology, with the dance scenes acted out by human dancers.
-The tap-dancing for Mumble in particular was provided by Savion Glover who was also co-choreographer for the dance sequences.
+The animation is invested heavily in motion capture technology, with the dance scenes acted by human dancers.
+The tap dancing for Mumble was provided by Savion Glover, who was also co-choreographer for the dance sequences.
 The dancers went through "Penguin School" to learn how to move like a penguin, and also wore head apparatus to mimic a penguin's beak.

 Happy Feet needed an enormous group of computers, and Animal Logic worked with IBM to build a server farm with sufficient processing potential.
 The film took four years to make.
-Ben Gunsberger, Lighting Supervisor and VFX Department Supervisor, says this was partly because they needed to build new infrastructure and tools.
-The server farm used IBM BladeCenter framework and BladeCenter HS20 blade servers, which are extremely dense separate computer units each with two Intel Xeon processors.
+Lighting Supervisor and VFX Department Supervisor Ben Gunsberger said that this was partly because they needed to build new infrastructure and tools.
+The server farm used IBM BladeCenter framework and BladeCenter HS20 blade servers, which are extremely dense separate computer units, each with two Intel Xeon processors.
 Rendering took up 17 million CPU hours over a nine-month period.